Bob Suter

 Robert Allen Suter (May 16, 1957 – September 9, 2014) was an American professional ice hockey defenseman and member of the Miracle on Ice 1980 U.S. Olympic hockey team who won the gold medal.

-He was the brother of former National Hockey League (NHL) player Gary Suter and father of current NHL player Ryan Suter currently playing for the Dallas Stars.
+He was the brother of former National Hockey League (NHL) player Gary Suter and father of current NHL unrestricted free agent Ryan Suter who last played for the St. Louis Blues.
 Another son, Garrett, played for the University of Wisconsin–Stevens Point in the Northern Collegiate Hockey Association.
 His nephew Jeremy Dehner is a defenseman with most of his career spent in European professional leagues.

 Amateur career

 Born in Madison, Wisconsin, Suter attended Madison East High School.
 He played college hockey at University of Wisconsin–Madison and was a member of the 1977 NCAA hockey champion Wisconsin Badgers.
 He was mostly noted for his rough play, setting several Badger records for penalty minutes before leaving in 1979.
 He initially joined the Tulsa Oilers under a tryout contract for a few games in late 1979, but soon joined the 1980 US Olympic hockey team on a full-time basis, where he won the gold medal.